|

 diagnostic tool for measuring the frequency of AC power sources, the scan rate of computer and video

+monitors, or the speed of motion picture cameras.
 Flicker on film is a common problem caused by the rhythmic changing of the light level within the

 scene.
 This changing light level is the result of exceptionally small inaccuracies in the frequency